 Our students choose the charities they want to support throughout the academic year either through decisions for RAG (Raise and Give) Week or through our House system.
 This year, our student chosen RAG charities are:

 We continue to work on some ongoing projects with the Royal Marsden Hospital and The Guide Dogs Association for the Blind.
 We have a strong link with the Royal Marsden Hospital following the sad loss of one of our former students, Amanda Slann, to leukaemia.
 We are proud to celebrate her memory each year and have raised over £30,000 for the Royal Marsden alone over the last five years.
-Our work with the Guide Dogs Association for the Blind is also ongoing and we have recently been able to adopt a second puppy in the school’s name following the hard fund-raising work of our students.
+Our work with the Guide Dogs Association for the Blind is also ongoing and we have recently been able to adopt a third puppy in the school’s name following the hard fund-raising work of our students.